Drug Test Detection Times: How Long Do Drugs Stay In Your System?

 How Drug Tests Work

-In any drug or alcohol test, there can be two steps to the process: the initial drug test and the confirmation drug test.
+In any drug or alcohol test, there are two steps to the process: the initial drug test and the confirmation drug test.

-If the results are non-negative, a confirmation test (confirmatory GC-MS analysis) may be conducted on a separate part of the same biological sample.
+If the results are positive or inconclusive, a confirmation test, called a confirmatory GC-MS analysis, may be conducted on a separate part of the same biological sample.

 A confirmatory test should always be conducted before reporting a positive test result to ensure accuracy.